yeta1990/born2beroot-guide/correction.md

 https://itsupportguys.com/it-blog/business-benefits-of-virtual-machines-and-virtualization/

 ## APT vs aptitude
 APT is "Advanced Package Tool", package manager.
 Aptitude is a front-end or an interface of apt.
 Makes easier to manage conflicts than APT, to access to information.

+## What is AppArmor
+Is a linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles.

 ## Checks
 ### UFW service is started?